One summer, while reclining with some friends on the golden beaches of the Jersey shore, my friend’s mother told me a story.

-In the years to come, I would fantasize about the American deep south, where everyone lived on plantations or in the pines.
+In the years to come, I would fantasize about the American deep south, where everyone lived in the pines.
 When Sweet Home Alabama came out on DVD, I voraciously watched it over and over, imagining life in a small town without ATMs and other northern luxuries.

-For me, the south became tantamount to the good ol’ days, the historic roots of America, a pristine and special place where life was a bit slower and more wooded.
+For me, the south became tantamount to country songs, a pristine and special place where life was a bit slower and more wooded.
 This was a place where people drove their pickups down to the swimming hole or to a local tree stump for moonshine or a raucous moonlight party.
 Everyone strummed banjos and congregated in fields or honky-tonks.
 Girls grew up in sundresses and boys grew up on tractors.
 Life partners could be easily met in Sunday School while coloring pictures of Noah and his ark.
 Everyone could sing, whether it be gospel hymns or Brad Paisley tunes.
 This was a place where an incensed local might shout, “Hell’s bells!” or “Hot damn!” in a moment of fury before politely inserting the distinctly southern contraction “y’all” while addressing the group of concerned individuals who had gathered around him in a picture of southern compassion and amicability.
 And doubtlessly, this was the place where I might meet my rugged – but educated – southern man whose coon dog accompanied him everywhere.

 Needless to say, I was beyond thrilled at the prospect of a southbound roadtrip with my good friend Alana.
 A fifteen-hour drive would be nothing compared to the excitement of meeting my future spouse in a field or by the jukebox at a seedy bar.
 And despite the fact that Judson and his parents found my southern perspective to be a source of amusement, I wasn’t far off.